(631) 632-7403 · newsliteracy@stonybrook.edu

 https://cmd.hse.ru/en/media/

-In addition, since 2014 School of Media (HSE) has hosted two International Conferences on Media Literacy and Media Education (which included the News Literacy section) and will be holding a Third Conference in April (https://cmd.hse.ru/en/mediaconf/2017/).
+In addition, since 2014 School of Media (HSE) has hosted three International Conferences on Media Literacy and Media Education (which included the News Literacy section).

 More than 60 students from more than 20 Russian cities participated in workshops in St. Petersburg and Yekaterinburg.